Skip to content

 self.global_object = global_object

-self.NO_NORM = ["EDGE", "PARAMETERS"]
+self.NO_NORM = ["EDGE", "parameters"]

 with open(norm_dict) as f: